WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/identity-as-linked-data-on-immutable-ledgers.md

   or a group of human beings)

-Since finding a minimal viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, thereby letting the community define and derive domain-specific RDF schema.
+Since finding a minimally-viable set of properties that describe each of the entities' features is difficult without having domain-specific industry knowledge, COALA IP's plan is to open this process up to the community, thereby letting the community define and derive domain-specific RDF schema.
 As soon as saturation for changes in schema emerge, further formalization is planned to take them to an appropriate international standards organization.

 Key technologies used to achieve this endeavor are:

 - **[JSON-LD](https://www.w3.org/TR/json-ld/):** A recently emerged RDF serialization format, that brings Linked Data to the JSON data structure